Hurricane Danielle continues to move north in open Atlantic

-As of 9 a.m.
-GMT Tuesday, the National Hurricane Center forecast said Danielle was about 835 miles west-northwest of the Azores with maximum sustained winds of 75 mph, a drop of 5 mph from a few hours earlier.
+As of 3 a.m.
+GMT Wednesday, the National Hurricane Center forecast said Danielle was about 725 miles west-northwest of the Azores with maximum sustained winds of 75 mph.

-The NHC said Danielle is moving northeast near 8 mph, and will continue with this trajectory throughout the evening.
-A turn toward the east-northeast is anticipated early Wednesday followed by a slow counterclockwise turn at the end of the week.
+The NHC said Danielle is moving east-northeast near 13 mph, and will continue with this trajectory with a further increase in speed through Thursday.

 One day after becoming a tropical storm Thursday, the first in the basin since Colin in early July, Danielle strengthened into a Category 1 hurricane for a time over the North Atlantic Ocean.
 While Danielle fell back to tropical storm status for much of the day Saturday, it once again strengthened into a hurricane Saturday night.